UAL-RE/lc-containers_vms/learners/setup.md

 Although VirtualBox runs under older version of Windows, at least **Windows 10 v1803** is needed to minimize the chance for conflicts if there is other virtualization software installed (e.g., Hyper-V).

 - On the [downloads page](https://www.virtualbox.org/wiki/Downloads) under the VirtualBox Platform Packages section, select Windows hosts.
-- Install the downloaded package.
+- Install the downloaded package, leaving all the options at their defaults.

 During installation, you may get warnings about missing Python core / win32api dependencies.
-You may safely ignore this warning as it relates to scripting VirtuaBox with Python which we will not be doing.
+You may safely ignore this warning as it relates to scripting VirtualBox with Python which we will not be doing.

 ::::::::::::::::::::::::